meeDamian/simple-qemu/scripts/README.md

 ## `./shortcut-tags.sh`

 This script takes a semver version tag as an argument, and by comparing it with already existing semver-compliant tags, suggests shortcut version to create.

+## `./trigger-new-version-build.sh`

+This script is meant to be run on a developer machine, and helps with a release of a new `qemu` version.